 Gingerbread House with Windows Template from The Flavor Bender: This gingerbread house has just the right amount of tradition and whimsy.
 The template can make it something completely doable!

-Walmart Gingerbread House
+Gingerbread House at Walmart

 Gingerbread house kits are available everywhere these days.
 And Walmart is no exception.
 Each year they will feature different selections, but this year they have a huge selection from Wilton plus some other favorites.